slac207/cs207project/README.md

 ### `tests` (directory)
 Contains our test suite.
 Each test file is pointed to in the respective module README linked above.

+## Testing
+Run `python setup.py` tests from the main directory and all our main test files should run.
+Where appropriate, in the underlying READMEs we give further instruction for running additional tests.

 --------
  *(below is documentation internal to the group)*